 Play around and explore the service mesh implementation.

-We discussed many benefits and functionalities that a service mesh offers, but there are also many nuances, shortcomings, and complexity that come with designing, building, maintaining, and operating a service mesh solution.
+We have discussed the many benefits and functionalities of a service mesh, but many nuances, shortcomings, and complexity are associated with designing, building, maintaining, and operating a service mesh solution.

-By introducing a proxy in front of every service, we add extra components and processes that consume resources and additional latency that might impact performance.
+Introducing a proxy in front of every service adds extra components and processes that consume resources and additional latency that might impact performance.

-Although these might be negligible in some cases, this might be a factor to consider in other situations.
-More importantly, by introducing a service mesh we add one more critical component handling all our traffic that could potentially fail or introduce security risks, and disrupt our running systems.
+These might be negligible in some cases, but this might be a factor to consider in other situations.
+More importantly, by introducing a service mesh we add an additional critical component handling all our traffic that could potentially fail or introduce security risks and disrupt our running systems.

 The added complexity and operational burden that comes with adopting a service mesh is something that all the players in the market acknowledge.
-Looking at industry trends and the projects that most vendors are currently working on, there is one common theme; making the service mesh technology more straightforward and boring.
+Looking at industry trends and the projects that most vendors are currently working on, the common theme is to make service mesh technology more straightforward and predictable.
 There is a consensus that the future of service mesh should focus on simplicity and maintainability to a point where we don’t have to think about it.

-If you are interested in the subject, check out the recent session from KubeConEU Future of Service Mesh – Sidecar or Sidecarless or Proxyless? where a few industry experts discuss the topic.
-Towards that common goal, different vendors have taken different approaches.
-We have seen new projects that leverage eBPF and proxies at different levels per node or service account.
+If you are interested in the subject, check out the recent session from KubeConEU Future of Service Mesh – Sidecar or Sidecarless or Proxyless? where industry experts discuss the topic.
+Different vendors have taken different approaches, with some new projects leveraging eBPF and proxies at different levels per node or service account.

 Istio has been working on its ambient mesh solution, a sidecar-less data plane approach that leverages proxies per node deployed as DaemonSets for layer 3 and 4 network functions, such as mTLS and on-demand per service accounts proxies for layer 7 primitives.
 The core promise of a sidecar-less service mesh is that it is easier to operate and retains the same functionalities but at a lower operational cost and complexity.

-Another exciting development is that the enhancement proposal to integrate natively sidecar containers in Kubernetes was recently accepted.
-This means that in one of the future Kubernetes releases, this will be introduced to simplify the implementation of the sidecar pattern, make sidecars first-class citizens, and remediate some of the issues observed over the years.
+Another exciting development is the recent acceptance of the enhancement proposal to integrate natively sidecar containers in Kubernetes.
+This will be introduced in a future Kubernetes release to simplify the implementation of the sidecar pattern, make sidecars first-class citizens, and remediate some of the issues observed over the years.
 It will be interesting to see how the service mesh implementations will use and integrate this new functionality to their benefit.

-We dived deep into the world of service mesh and explored its concepts and components.
-We analyzed its basic parts and went over its main benefits, but also its shortcomings.
-Even more, we went over a demo of a service mesh installation with Linkerd and saw how easy it is to get started.
-Finally, we discussed the approaches of some of the most prominent service mesh implementations and providers out there and had a glimpse into the future of service mesh.
+We explored the world of service mesh, its concepts, and components.
+We analyzed service mesh capabilities and reviewed its main benefits, and shortcomings.
+We also provided a demo of a service mesh installation with Linkerd and saw how easy it is to get started.
+Finally, we discussed the approaches of some of the most prominent service mesh implementations and providers and considered the future of service mesh.